• Skip to main content

 Why might your baby need a blood transfusion?

-Where does blood come from?
+Where does the blood for transfusions come from?

-• Donors who provide blood for babies are volunteers and are specially selected and have a long history of donation with the Australian Red Cross, Life Blood (previously Blood Service).
+In Australia there are many precautions to ensure blood is as safe as possible.
+Every donor is interviewed to make sure that they are suitable to donate blood.
+Donors who provide blood for babies are specially selected and have a long history of donation with the Australian Red Cross, Lifeblood.

-• Donors are also CMV Negative.
-CMV is a common viral infection that many people in the population have encountered.
-CMV is not a problem for a healthy adult but babies are particularly vulnerable to this infection and the selection of these ‘special’ donors means there is an extra safeguard in place.
+Donors are also cytomegalovirus (CMV) negative.
+CMV is a common viral infection that many people have, it is not a problem for healthy adults, but babies are particularly vulnerable to this infection and the selection of these ‘special’ donors means there is an extra safeguard in place.
+Each donation is extensively tested to further check its safety and any blood that fails these tests is not used.

 Are blood transfusions safe?

-Although Australia’s blood supply is very safe, as with all medical procedures, blood transfusion is not risk free and complications can occur.
-The most common types of reactions are not serious eg. a mild fever or itching.
-However; these reactions are rarely encountered when transfusing babies.
+Australia has one of the safest blood supplies in the world but as with all medical procedures, blood transfusion is not risk free and complications can occur.
+The most common types of reactions are not serious e.g. a mild fever or itching.
+However, these reactions are rarely encountered when transfusing babies.

 Giving your consent to blood transfusion

 If a blood transfusion is necessary for your baby, you will be asked to give your consent.
 You should understand why your baby needs a transfusion and the risks and benefits involved.
-If you have any objections to a transfusion, please discuss these with your doctor.
+If you have any concerns about the transfusion, please discuss these with your doctor.
+In the event of an emergency, it may not be possible to discuss the need for transfusion and obtain your consent.
+However, the reasons for the transfusion will be explained to you when it becomes possible.

 What happens when my baby has a blood transfusion?

+Staff will carefully check to make sure that the correct blood is given to your baby.
 Confirming identity is very important because if the wrong blood is given (meant for someone else) this could cause serious medical problems.
+There is also strict monitoring of your baby’s heart rate, breathing and temperature during the transfusion.

 Alternatives to blood transfusion

-• As blood transfusion is not risk free, your doctor will always consider alternatives.
-These include taking as little blood for tests as possible, to limit blood loss from your baby.
+As blood transfusion is not risk free, your doctor will always consider alternatives.
+These include taking as little blood for tests as possible, to limit blood loss from your baby and using medications to increase your baby’s own production of red blood cells.

 Can I donate blood for my baby’s transfusion?